Essentials for a new baby

 All three of my babies would spit up milk after a feed - and this is completely normal - so a playmat that just wipes free of any mess is imperative.

-You can shop the Henlee Quilted Playmat HERE and use my code TIFFANYXHENLEE for a discount.
+You can shop the Henlee Quilted Playmat HERE.

 Baby Bath Time